 L&G Equity Release rates

-L&G Equity Release provides various plans to help you access the funds you need, with options for lump sum and drawdown facilities.
+L&G Equity Release offers various plans to help you access the funds you need, including lump-sum and drawdown facilities.

 Alternatives to Equity Release

-Before committing to equity release, it’s important to consider alternatives to equity release such as downsizing, taking out a retirement interest-only mortgage, or exploring other financial products.
+Before committing to equity release, consider alternatives, such as downsizing, taking out a retirement interest-only mortgage, or exploring other financial products.

 Martin Lewis Equity Release Advice

-Martin Lewis equity release advice can be invaluable.
-He often emphasizes the importance of understanding all the costs and implications before proceeding and recommends seeking independent financial advice.
+Martin Lewis’s equity release advice can be invaluable.
+He often emphasises the importance of understanding all the costs and implications before proceeding and recommends seeking independent financial advice.

 Can I Sell My House if I Have Equity Release?